venicegeo/bf-api/README.md

 Python, GeoServer, PostgreSQL, and PostGIS.
 For this reason, a Vagrant setup is available, and outlined below.

+> **Without Vagrant.** If you would rather not use Vagrant to manage your development instance, check the [vagrant-bootstrap.sh](vagrant/vagrant-bootstrap.sh) file for the setup procedure and adapt it as necessary for your system.

 ### 1. Install dependencies

 If you have not already done so, install Vagrant directly (not via your package